hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 wrappers to encapsulate and abstract failure types originating from lower-level components, thus enhancing loose coupling and safeguarding against leakage of underlying implementation details to the caller.

 Using failure wrappers and propagating them **should not be the default strategy**.
 Lower-level failures should primarily be managed at your component implementation level, ensuring that it appropriately handles and recovers them.

-Unhandled failures within the component's boundaries should preferably be transformed into defects.
+Failures not handled within the component's boundaries should preferably be transformed into defects whenever possible.

 #### Do not reflexively log errors